Founder & Chief Instigating Officer

 Health and Hygiene Manager, Rwanda

 Ariane brings over 10 years of experience managing reproductive health programs, most recently serving as an Adolescent and Reproductive Health Expert for Health Development and Performance (HDP) in Rwanda.
 She worked on an HIV/AIDS project for Health Poverty Action for four years prior to her role at HDP.
 Ariane is also a nurse and midwife, with degrees in public health.
 Ariane joined SHE because of the passion she has for promoting adolescent sexual and reproductive health and loves the confidence that SHE gives girls to pursue their studies with everything they need to feel free while at school.
-In her free time, she enjoys taking care of my family and cooking.
+In her free time, she enjoys taking care of her family and cooking.

 Field Operations Associate, Rwanda